taw00/manuscript-css/README.md

 <div style="clear: both;"></div>

-# What this process is
+# This process is . . .

-1. A generalized manuscript format for prose and poetry (for prose, both narrative and non-narrative)
+1. A generalized manuscript formatting process for prose and poetry (for prose, both narrative and non-narrative)
 3. Formatting to produce US Letter- or A4-dimensioned artifacts (PDFs)
-4. Formatting adjusted for short-form works (e.g. short stories or single-poem manuscripts)
+4. Formatting that can be adjusted for short-form works (e.g. short-story or single-poem manuscripts)
-5. Formatting adjusted for long-form works (novel and book-sized / poetry chapbooks and collections)
+5. Formatting that can be adjusted for long-form works (novel and book-sized / poetry chapbooks and collections)
-6. Formatting broadly adjusted for non-narrative works (non-narrative non-fiction, primarily)
+6. Formatting that can be broadly adjusted for non-narrative works (non-narrative non-fiction, primarily)
 7. A lot of customability if you know your CSS.

-# What this process is not
+# This process is not . . .

 ## This process is not for book production